coq/coq/doc/sphinx/proof-engine/detailed-tactic-examples.rst

             | |- (_ \/ _) => (left; TautoProp) || (right; TautoProp)
             end.

-The pattern matching on goals allows a complete and so a powerful backtracking when returning tactic values.
 An interesting application is the problem of deciding intuitionistic propositional logic.
-Considering the contraction-free sequent calculi LJT* of Roy Dyckhoff :cite:`Dyc92`, it is quite natural to code such a tactic using the tactic language as shown on figures: :ref:`Deciding intuitionistic propositions (1) <decidingintuitionistic1>` and :ref:`Deciding intuitionistic propositions (2)
-<decidingintuitionistic2>`.
-The tactic ``Axioms`` tries to conclude
+Considering the contraction-free sequent calculi LJT* of Roy Dyckhoff :cite:`Dyc92`, it is quite natural to code such a tactic using the tactic language as shown above.
+The tactic ``Axioms`` tries to reason using simple rules involving truth, falsity and using available assumptions.
-using usual axioms.
 The tactic ``DSimplif`` applies all the reversible rules of Dyckhoff’s system.
 Finally, the tactic ``TautoProp`` (the main tactic to be called) simplifies with ``DSimplif``, tries to conclude with ``Axioms`` and tries several paths using the backtracking rules (one of the four Dyckhoff’s rules for the left implication to get rid of the contraction and the right or).

 For example, with ``TautoProp``, we can prove tautologies like those: